Skip Breadcrumb Links

 Make sure to obtain copies of all documents the agent has you fill out and sign.

 There is no obligation to purchase a home during the term specified in the contract.
-However, if you do wish to put in an offer, you are required to make the purchase with that agent and brokerage only.
+However, if you put in an offer, you must do it with that agent and brokerage only.
 The expectation is that you are working with that agent now and they will be showing you listings and handling the offers.
-Whether you find a home on your own or through another agent during that time, the purchase must go through your representing agent.

-Another thing to keep in mind is for example, if you signed a BRA with a 6 month term while looking for a home in Ottawa but get a job in Windsor and transfer there before the 6 months expires.
-If you want to make a purchase in Windsor instead, you would still be required to use the representing agent and brokerage in Ottawa.
-If you move outside of Ontario, this might change things depending on the rules in that province.
+If you sign a BRA and transfer to a new city and wish to make a purchase there instead before the term expires, you are still required to use the representing agent and brokerage where the contract was signed.
+Moving outside of Ontario, could change things depending on the rules in that province.
 Some provinces have different rules than Ontario.
-If you are house-hunting but also thinking of moving due to work reasons, always ask what happens if you sign the BRA and then have to move?
+If you are house-hunting and thinking of moving due to work reasons, always ask what happens if you sign the BRA and then have to move?

 The Holdover Clause

-The “holdover clause” refers to a period after your BRA contract expires and purchasing a home that was shown to you during the BRA term period.
-If your contract expires but you decide to buy a home that your representing agent showed you before the expiration date, you would still be required to pay them the commission fees during the holdover period if you go with a different agent.
-Make sure you ask how long this period lasts before you agree to it, so you are aware of when you are free to make a purchase with a different agent once the contract ends.
+The “holdover clause” refers to a defined period after your BRA contract expires.
+If you wish to buy a home that was shown to you by the BRA agent during the holdover period, you are still required to pay the commission fees to that agent.
+Make sure you ask how long this period lasts before you agree to it, so you are aware of when you are free to make a purchase with a different agent.

 Breaking a Buyer Representation Agreement

-If you are unhappy with how the agent is representing you or you feel that you were wronged in any way, you can file a complaint with the Real Estate Council of Ontario (RECO).
+You can file a complaint with the Real Estate Council of Ontario (RECO) if you are unhappy with how the agent is representing you or you feel that you were wronged in any way,.
 RECO is the regulatory body that enforces the rules that real estate agents, brokers, and brokerages must follow.
 They will investigate the situation and let you know how you can proceed.
 The only way to terminate or break an agreement is if both the brokerage and you agree that the contract must be terminate.
 You will need to prove why you want to terminate the BRA or "fire" your agent so make sure you keep documented proof to support your request.

 For More Information